oeg-upm/github-action--pretty-yarrrml2rml/README.md

 ```
 ## Inputs
 ### `excluded_folders` (optional)
-The folders that needs to be excluded for execution, needs the full path and the different paths are separated by `,` .
+The folders that need to be excluded from execution.
+They must be expressed as full paths, and different paths should be separated by `,` .
 ### `excluded_files`  (optional)
-The files that needs to be excluded for execution, needs the full path without the first ./ and the different paths are separated by `,`.
+The files that need to be excluded from execution.
+They must be expressed as full paths, without the first ./.
+Different paths are separated by `,`.
 ### `only_specific_folders` (optional)
-Just the files in this folders are executed, needs the full path and the different paths are separated by `,`.
+Just the files in these folders are executed.
+They must be expressed as full paths, and different paths are separated by `,`.
 ### `path_to_output` (optional)
-The path to the output, needs the full path.
+The path to the output.
+It must be the full path.

 If this option is not present the Action will put the results in the same path as the inputs.
 ## Outputs